New refillable batteries could fuel an electric car revolution

 Cronin’s team is working to increase the energy density of flow batteries by creating electrolyte with a high concentration of metal oxide.
 Cushman’s team announced on Feb.
 7 that they had created a liquid battery with three to five times the usual energy density by pumping the electrolyte through multiple battery cells at high speed.

-The result is the same: Both Cushman, who cofounded a battery startup called IFBattery in 2016, and Cronin say their tricked-out flow batteries are small and light enough for use in electric vehicles.
+The result is the same: Both Cushman, who cofounded a battery startup called IFBattery in 2016, and Cronin say their tricked-out flow batteries could be small and light enough for use in electric vehicles.
 Both also say the electrolyte can be recycled in a process Cushman likens to recycling cans.

 Obstacles to overcome